 You might ask me that with all this, why bother eating meat at all?
 Why deal with all the moral and emotional implications?
 In the face of such constant death, is it not better to be a vegetarian?

 For me, no. It is a cold fact that no matter what your dietary choice, animals die so you can eat.
 Just because you choose not to eat the flesh of animals does not mean that their homes did not fall to the plow to become acres of vegetables and soybeans, wheat and corn.
 Habitat, more than anything, determines the health of a species.
-The passenger pigeon may have been snuffed out by hunting, but it was the massive destruction of virgin forest — forest cleared to grow crops — that brought the pigeon to the brink.
+The passenger pigeon may have been snuffed out by wanton, unregulated hunting, but it was the massive destruction of virgin forest — forest cleared to grow crops — that brought the pigeon to the brink.
 I have nothing against vegetarians, and the vast majority I’ve met understand what I do and respect it.
 But to those few who do not, I say this: We all have blood on our hands, only I can see mine.

 It all boils down to intimacy.
 Hunting has created an uncommon closeness between the animals I pursue, the meat I eat, and my own sense of self.
 There is a terrible seriousness to it all the underlies the thrill of the chase, the camaraderie of being with my fellow hunters and deep sense of calm I feel when alone in the wild.
 I welcome this weight: It fuels my desire to make something magical with the mortal remains of the game I manage to bring home.
 It is a feeling every hunter who’s ever stared into the freezer at that special strip of backstrap, or hard-won bird or beast understands.

 Meat should be special.
 It has been for most of human existence.
 And no modern human understands this more than a hunter.
-I am at peace with killing my own meat because for me, every duck breast, every boar tongue, every deer heart is a story, not of conquest, but of communion.
+I am at peace with killing my own meat because for me, every duck breast, every hog tongue, every deer heart is a story, not of conquest, but of communion.